waveclaw/puppet-subscription_manager/README.md

 On of either the activation key or a username and password combination is needed to register.
 Both cannot be provided and will cause an error.

-- **activationkeys**: The activation key to use when registering the system (cannot be used with username and password)
+- **activationkey**: The activation key to use when registering the system (cannot be used with username and password)
 - **password**: The password to use when registering the system
 - **username**: The username to use when registering the system